Find information about cooking, cookbooks, restaurants, nutrition, agriculture, provisioning and food studies

 Philip Muskett published his Art of living in Australia in 1893, aiming to "bring about some improvement in the extraordinary food-habits at present in vogue."
 He advocated a diet more in keeping with the climate - less meat, more fruit and vegetables.
 Harriet Wicken, domestic science teacher contributed the recipes.
 This, along with many other early cookbooks, identified the role of the cook in keeping the household healthy, "To give the greatest amount of nourishment with the least trouble to the digestive organs should be the study of every housekeeper".

-The ability to store food impacted on diet - the Coolgardie safe, and later iceboxes were still the dominant means of cooling and keeping food until refrigeration became more widespread in the mid 20th century.
+The ability to store food impacted on the diet -the Coolgardie safe, and later iceboxes were still the dominant means of cooling and keeping food until refrigeration became more widespread in the mid 20th century.
 Living close to a grocery store provided variety and more regular purchase of perishables.

 The promotion of particular foods was informed by the idea that health could be created and maintained by diet.
 This notion was used at various stages to encourage strength and vigour in the community, for example during wartime.